thoth-tech/documentation/docs/Splashkit/Tutorials/Reviews/Review On Mouse Inputs Functionality Guide.md

 Reviewed by: Mounika Angadipeta

 ## Description:
 A tutorial review of the tutorial has been done.
 The code in this tutorial has been run to ensure that it works and outputs the results.
 The code has all the three languages C++, C#, Python.
-Modified part of the text description of the sentence and Mouse location Functionality code in C# to make the content clearer.
+Modified part of the text description of the sentence and Fixed the Code error of Mouse Location Functionality Mouse x in C#.All the rest of the C# code follows top-level statements.

 ## Confirmation of Passing Quality Checks: